wuchunfu/FreePDF/README_EN.md

 1. Does it support image-based PDFs, such as scanned documents?
    **Answer:** No. The tool relies on `pdf2zh` to detect text blocks.
 Replacing text in image-based PDFs will cause overlapping content.

-2. Some content is not translated when using large language models.
-Why?
+2. When using a large language model (LLM) for translation, some content remains untranslated?
    **Answer:** Small-parameter LLMs have weak instruction-following ability.
 If the model ignores translation instructions, this issue can occur.
 When translating locally with an LLM, please ensure the model has a sufficient parameter size—7 B or larger is recommended.

+3. Why is the content inside tables not translated?
+   **Answer:** Currently, pdf2zh does not support table translation.
+If you need this feature, check the `dev` branch of this repository, where pdf2zh_next can handle tables.
+However, due to its slower speed, it has not been merged into the main branch yet.

-If you have other questions, feel free to submit an issue or contact me on WeChat: zstar1003.
+If you have other questions, feel free to submit an issue.

 ## 🛠️ Contributing